 2.14.
-NFS file system for log files The syslog-ng Premium Edition 7 Administrator Guide
+NFS file system for log files

 Using the NFS network file system can lead to problems if NFS connection is not stable, therefore Balabit does neither recommend nor officially support such scenarios.
 If you can avoid it, do not store log files on NFS.
 If the NFS connection is stable and reliable, syslog-ng PE can read and write files on mounted NFS partitions as a normal file source or destination.
 Read this section carefully before using syslog-ng PE and NFS-mounted log files.